 - Resources, Planning, and Institutional Effectiveness: The institution’s resources, structures, and processes are sufficient to fulfill its mission, improve the quality of its educational offerings, and respond to future challenges and opportunities.
 The institution plans for the future.

-The College’s next Reaffirmation of Accreditation is in 2020.
-Due to the impact of the COVID-19 virus on campuses, the peer review team visit was rescheduled for April 6-7, 2020 and was conducted remotely, with all sessions held via virtual conferencing.
+The College completed its most recent Reaffirmation of Accreditation by HLC in 2020.
+Due to the impact of the COVID-19 virus on campuses, a completely virtual peer review team visit was conducted on April 6-7, 2020, with sessions held remotely with participants from across campus.
 A brief Verification Visit, required of institutions that had virtual visits due to COVID-19, was held on campus in October 2020.
-Reaffirmation includes:
+The Reaffirmation of Accreditation process includes:

-- Completion of an Assurance Argument and evidence demonstrating how WCC meets HLC Criteria
+- Completion of an Assurance Argument and evidence file demonstrating how WCC meets HLC Criteria

 - A Federal Compliance filing